-19 Statistical analysis of the share of ARMs and the risk index shows a positive and significant correlation. [coefficient =9.2, t-stat =5.7, R-Squared = 0.72, df=30].
+&lt;sup>23 Statistical analysis of the share of ARMs and the risk index shows a positive and significant correlation. [coefficient =9.2, t-stat =5.7, R-Squared = 0.72, df=30].

-20 OFHEO News Release, Nov.
-30, 2006.
+&lt;sup>24 OFHEO News Release, November 30, 2006.

-21 U.S. Home Prices: Does Bust Always Follow Boom?
-FDIC Feb.
-10, 2005.
+&lt;sup>25 U.S. Home Prices: Does Bust Always Follow Boom?, FDIC, February 10, 2005.

-must take steps to manage the risks of alternative mortgages.
+The Federal Reserve has issued changes to Regulation Z that may provide improved disclosures for all mortgages, including those with alternative features.
+In addition, other bank regulatory agencies have issued guidance covering alternative mortgages, but these guidances do not apply to many non-bank lenders in the subprime market.
+Lenders must disclose adequate information to consumers in plain English.
+Lenders must take steps to manage the risks of alternative mortgages.
 These steps include assessing borrowers' capacity to pay the entire potential balance of negative amortization loans and establishing risk management procedures for third party loan partners.
 Lenders may not rely solely on the ability to sell the property to qualify borrowers for a loan.

-By choosing interest-only products, some consumers have assumed the risk of falling house prices as their reset period approaches.
+By choosing interest-only products, some consumers face the risk of falling house prices as their reset period approaches.
+Their prospects do not appear good.
 By choosing adjustable rate mortgages, some consumers have shifted interest rate risk from lenders to themselves.
 The geographical distribution of alternative mortgages suggests that falling-house-price risk and interest rate risk are concentrated in the same regions.
-It remains to be seen if interest rates will remain low and if consumers have prepared for the risks they have assumed.
-The impact of these mortgages may be tested if housing markets continue to slow down.
+It remains to be seen if interest rates will remain low, but it is clear that some consumers did not adequately prepare for slowing appreciation.
+Rising numbers of bankruptcies among lenders suggests that many financial institutions also failed to adequately assess relevant risks.